About Me

 Artist Statement

-My first painting was a still-life model of a stuffed white cat beside a vase filled with lazy yellow flowers.
-I remember looking at the painting and daydreaming about the yellow flowers that sat next to my grandmother’s window or the flowers on my aunt’s grave, or the white cat which laid on the edge of my father's sofa.
-I began to question how could I capture the spirit of these things for myself and others.
+My first painting was a still life of a stuffed white cat beside a vase of lazy yellow flowers.
+As I looked at it, memories surfaced — the flowers near my grandmother’s window, the flowers on my aunt’s grave, the white cat resting on the edge of my father’s sofa.
+From that moment on, I became less interested in objects themselves and more concerned with the spirit they carry.